codarrenvelvindron/codarren.github.io/_posts/2020-01-01-Making-own-blog-5-minutes.md

 ## Why I stopped blogging ?
 Let's start with the obvious.

-My aim has always been to share what I know.
+My aim has always been to share what I know or at least improve on what already exists.

 But... time is limited.